Local Roadway Safety Plan (LRSP) and Systemic Safety Analysis Report Program (SSARP)

 4. Call for LRSP Applications:

 Caltrans announced a Call for LRSP Applications on October 8, 2019.
 A total of $10 million from the Highway Safety Improvement Program (HSIP) was set aside and exchanged for state funds to assist local agencies developing their safety plans.
 Each applicant may have up to $72,000 of state funds.
 The funds will be awarded to the applicants on a "first come first serve" basis.
 There is no application deadline.
 Caltrans will continue to accept applications as long as the funding is available.
-The first batch of the funded LRSP projects will be announced early December at this website.

 - A local agency (such as a County, an RTPA or an MPO) may be a lead agency and submit an LRSP application to cover multiple Local agencies.
 The maximum LRSP funding of $72,000 still applies.